 Mac users are not limited to QuickTime as the only method for screen recording, as users can also use third-party apps like VideoProc to record screen and audio on Mac and iPhone.

-So that is how you can record the screen of your iOS device running iOS 8 through a Mac.
+So that is how you can record the screen of your iOS device running iOS 8 or later through a Mac.
 Let us know of your thoughts about this feature in comments below.